oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/aws-profile.md

 # Using AWS Profiles in `GraphRAGConfig`

-This guide explains how to configure and use **AWS named profiles** within the GraphRAG Toolkit by leveraging the `GraphRAGConfig` class.
+This guide explains how to configure and use **AWS named profiles** in the lexical-graph by leveraging the `GraphRAGConfig` class.

 ## 🔍 What is an AWS Profile?